Chart Color Schemes

 Heathcote - Waterfall is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Heathcote-Waterfall's dwelling structure in its latest Census showed 76.1% houses and 23.9% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 70.4% houses and 29.6% other dwellings.
-Home ownership stood at 41.7%, with mortgaged dwellings at 46.1% and rented ones at 12.2%.
-The median monthly mortgage repayment was $2,513, below Sydney metro's $2,600.
-Median weekly rent was $520, higher than Sydney metro's $483.
-Nationally, Heathcote-Waterfall's mortgage repayments were significantly higher at $1,863 and rents substantially above the national average of $375.
+Heathcote-Waterfall's dwelling structure in 2016 showed 76.1% houses and 23.9% other dwellings, compared to Sydney metro's 70.4% houses and 29.6% other dwellings.
+Home ownership was 41.7%, with mortgaged dwellings at 46.1% and rented ones at 12.2%.
+The median monthly mortgage repayment in the area was $2,513, while the median weekly rent was $520.
+Nationally, mortgage repayments were significantly higher than the Australian average of $1,863, with rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing